 UTEP’s Computer Science Program provides a strong base in problem solving skills, programming skills, knowledge of computer architecture, computer science theory, and practical experience in applying the computer to the solution of problems.
 Numerous upper-division technical electives help students specialize.
 Our faculty are committed to excellence in teaching by providing innovative, student-focused education.

-The B.S. in Computer Science program’s educational objectives address the department’s mission to serve the region, nation, and the world by graduating highly competent students with the potential to become leaders in their profession.
+The B.S. in Computer Science Program’s Educational Objectives address the department’s mission to serve the region, nation, and the world by graduating highly competent students with the potential to become leaders in their profession.

-The program’s student outcomes are provided next.
-Upon graduation from the B.S. in Computer Science program, students will have:
+The B.S. in Computer Science program’s Student Outcomes are provided next.
+Upon graduation from the B.S. in Computer Science program, students will have the ability to:

-- An ability to apply knowledge of computing and mathematics.
+- Apply knowledge of computing and mathematics.

-- Recognition of the need for and an ability to engage in continuing professional development.
+- Recognize the need for and an ability to engage in continuing professional development.

-- An ability to use current techniques, skills, and tools necessary for computing practice.
+- Use current techniques, skills, and tools necessary for computing practice.

-- An ability to apply design and development principles in the construction of software systems of varying complexity.
+- Apply design and development principles in the construction of software systems of varying complexity.